clicknium/clicknium-docs/doc/api/python/uielement/clear_text.md

     &emsp;**preaction**: PreAction
         &emsp;&emsp; pre action, action should be taken on the target element before clear text
     &emsp;**timeout**: int
-        &emsp;&emsp; timeout for the operation, The unit is second.
-Default is 30 seconds.
+        &emsp;&emsp; timeout for the operation, the unit is second, and the default value is 30 seconds.

 **Returns:**
     &emsp;None